globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

    6. Review of user access is monitored on a quarterly basis using the TQMS reporting to assess compliance with above policy.
 5. Any WayToHealth workforce member can request change of access using the process outlined in [§7.2 paragraph 1](#7-2-access-establishment-and-modification).
 6. Access to production systems is controlled using centralized user management and authentication.
+7. Account management and access:
-7. Temporary accounts are not used unless absolutely necessary for business purposes.
+   * Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily active.
    * Accounts that are inactive for over 90 days are removed.
+   * User accounts on systems containing highly sensitive or confidential data that have not been accessed for ninety (90) days will be disabled.
+   * Privileged users (e.g., system administrators) must have their access rights reviewed at least two (2) times per year by the Information Owner to ensure access to UPHS/SOM information is appropriate.
+   * Users with access to privileged accounts must use their non-privileged user account to log into the system.
+These users must take care to only log into their privileged accounts when necessary, and only for the duration required to complete the task requiring privileged access.
 8. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
 This is the responsibility of WayToHealth Customers to define, and not WayToHealth.
 9. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
    * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
    * Rights for privileged accounts are granted by the Security Officer or designated personnel or Privacy Officer using the process outlined in [§7.2 paragraph 1](#7-2-access-establishment-and-modification).
 10. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
-Automated tools are used to limit account access across applications and systems.
 11. Generic accounts are not allowed on WayToHealth systems.
 12. Server access is granted through encrypted, VPN tunnels that utilize two-factor authentication.
-    * Two-factor authentication is accomplished using a Time-based One-Time Password (TOTP) as the second factor.
+    * Two-factor authentication is accomplished using Duo Security.
     * VPN connections use 256-bit AES 256 encryption, or equivalent.
     * VPN sessions are automatically disconnected after 30 minutes of inactivity.
 13. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.